eyerean/graphQL_users/README.md

-A GraphQL try-out, meant to work with a React FE.
+A GraphQL try-out with `json-server` for the BE and React for the FE.

 Run `yarn install` to install all dependencies.